 Single cell transcriptional profiling to identify novel neurocircuit targets for reproductive mood disorders

-Need/Problem: Rationale strategies for therapeutic targeting of neuronal cell types in the brain for the treatment of neuropsychiatric disease are largely absent.
+Need/Problem: There are few rational strategies for targeting neuronal cell types in the brain for the treatment of neuropsychiatric disease.
 We propose to utilize state of the art high throughput sequencing technology establish an experimental and computational pipeline to quantitatively assess the number of cell types on the mammalian hypothalamus and how these are regulated by various reproductive hormonal manipulations.

 Grant Summary: This grant proposes experiments to classify the number of phenotype of neurons in the mammalian brain.